-What Laser Technologies are Used for LASIK Eye Surgery?October 15, 2018 -
+What Laser Technologies are Used for LASIK Eye Surgery?April 29, 2023 -

 The technologies used to perform LASIK eye surgery are important parts of the process, and that includes the laser platforms used to perform the procedure.
 LASIK surgeons utilize highly specialized excimer laser, which emits a cool ultraviolet light beam, to gently reshape the cornea and treat common vision problems like nearsightedness, farsightedness, and astigmatism.